skleff1994/arm/README.md

 # How to use it ?

-Install PyTorch and Crocoddyl first if you don't have them already installed, then
+Install PyTorch, Crocoddyl and Pinocchio first if you don't have them already installed, then

 ```
 git clone https://github.com/skleff1994/arm.git